HanLiii/HanLiii.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a computer science Ph.D. student at the University of California, Riverside.
+I am a CS PhD student at the University of California, Riverside.

-I am passionate about machine learning, with spanning research areas such as Computer Vision, Stable Diffusion Models, Graph Neural Networks,  Mathematics, and others.
-This personal website showcases my work and interests.
+I am passionate about machine learning, with spanning research areas such as Computer Vision and Generative AI.